offensive-packaging/documentation/sslyze/index.md

                          connect to.
 Will only affect TLS 1.0+ connections.

  Scan commands:
+   --openssl_ccs         Test a server for the OpenSSL CCS Injection
+                         vulnerability (CVE-2014-0224).
+   --tlsv1_2             Test a server for TLS 1.2 support.
+   --certinfo            Retrieve and analyze a server's certificate(s) to
+                         verify its validity.
+   --certinfo_ca_file CERTINFO_CA_FILE
+                         To be used with --certinfo.
+Path to a file containing root certificates in PEM format that will be used to verify the validity of the server's certificate.
-   --early_data          Test a server for TLS 1.3 early data support.
+   --tlsv1               Test a server for TLS 1.0 support.
    --http_headers        Test a server for the presence of security-related
                          HTTP headers.
+   --early_data          Test a server for TLS 1.3 early data support.
    --resum               Test a server for TLS 1.2 session resumption support
                          using session IDs and TLS tickets.
    --resum_attempts RESUM_ATTEMPTS